zarr-conventions/zarr-conventions-spec/README.md

 ## Definition

-A **Zarr convention** is a set of attributes on a Zarr Array or Group which confer special meaning to the data contained within.
+A **Zarr convention** is a set of attributes on a Zarr Array or Group which confer special meaning about the data contained within.
 Conventions are defined via Array or Group `attributes`.
 The key feature of Zarr conventions is that they are _safely ignorable_ by low-level Zarr implementations.
 Conventions therefore may not change how data are encoded or stored; only how they are interpreted by the end user.

 Examples of possible Conventions include: